Journalism, Bachelor of Science in Journalism

 Details Accordion Closed

-- JLS 328W which meets the junior-level writing requirement (3 units)
+- JLS 328W or JLS 335W which meet the junior-level writing requirement (3 units)

 - JLS 431C which meets the senior capstone requirement (3 units)